-Reference checks are optional and can be done at any stage of the process.
+Contacting references provided by the candidate is optional and can be done at any stage of the process.
 As reference checks can be time consuming, it is recommended that they are not completed sooner than after the initial screening as the candidate pool has narrowed to a more reasonable number of applicants at that point.

-If the candidate is currently employed at the University, it is customary to contact their current supervisor to conduct a reference check (using the Internal reference) prior to extending an offer.
+If the candidate is currently or previously employed at the University, contacting their current or previous supervisor to conduct a reference check is required.
+Hiring Managers should reach out to the current or previous supervisor prior to extending an offer.